decentraland/documentation/content/creator/places/faq.md

 **What happens if I change my Place significantly?**

-Each Place is has a unique ID.
+Each Place has a unique ID.
 There are certain conditions which, when fulfilled, will make your Place be considered "new" and it will be given a new ID.
 This is to cope with the constantly changing nature of Decentraland.
 If your Place is considered different enough to get a new ID, it will lose favorites and likes.
 You can read about these conditions in [ADR: Place Identifiers](https://adr.decentraland.org/adr/ADR-186).

 ## Highest Rated